Kidney Failure Treatment in Orange County, CA

 Dialysis is not able to cure kidney failure, but rather, it provides a temporary solution while most individuals with kidney failure wait to receive a kidney transplant.

 Patients who are fortunate enough to receive a kidney transplant will ideally be able to permanently address symptoms associated with kidney failure.
 This option offers a great benefit of being free of limitations that relate to dialysis, such as frequent treatments and a restricted diet.

 A kidney transplant is a surgical procedure involves removing the diseased kidney and replace it with a healthy, donated kidney.
 Although we are all born with two kidneys, only one is truly necessary for performing essential bodily functions.

-Schedule Kidney Failure Treatment
+Schedule Kidney Failure Treatment in Orange County

 It is important to remember that kidney transplants are not 100% successful, as there is a chance that the body will reject the new kidney.
 All patients are advised to thoroughly discuss all of these risk factors and potential outcomes with their specialist at Southland Urology.
 To schedule a consultation with one of our doctors, please call our area office today at (714) 870-5970.